ryan-sowden/leetcode-daily-solutions/README.md

-# leetcode-daily-solutions
+# leetcode-solutions
-A collection of daily solutions to LeetCode challenges, organized by difficulty and topic.
+A collection of solutions to LeetCode challenges, organized by difficulty and topic.

 ## 🏆Goals
 - complete at least one LeetCode problem per day.